Marvan-T/dotnet-rpg/README.md

 While the core functionality of this project is based on the Udemy course, I've incorporated several enhancements based on my own insights and experiences:

-- Unit Tests: I've added unit tests following the best practices that I've adhered to in my previous projects.
+- **Unit Tests**: I've added unit tests following the best practices that I've adhered to in my previous projects.
-- Design Patterns: The project employs a few design patterns, including the Strategy and Specification patterns.
+- **Design Patterns**: The project employs a few design patterns, including the Strategy and Specification patterns.
 While these might seem overkill for a project of this scale, they were implemented as a learning experience to understand their practical applications.
-- Architecture Design Records (ADRs): I've utilized ADRs to document a few key decisions made during the development process.
+- **Architecture Design Records (ADRs)**: I've utilized ADRs to document a few key decisions made during the development process.
 You can find these in the ADR directory.
-- Repository Pattern: To abstract the data layer and ensure a clean separation of concerns, I've implemented the Repository pattern.
+- **Repository Pattern**: To abstract the data layer and ensure a clean separation of concerns, I've implemented the Repository pattern.

 ## How to Run